Proximity fuze

-A proximity fuze (or fuse) is a fuze that detonates an explosive device automatically when the distance to the target becomes smaller than a predetermined value.
-Proximity fuzes are designed for targets such as planes, missiles, ships at sea, and ground forces.
-They provide a more sophisticated trigger mechanism than the common contact fuze or timed fuze.
-It is estimated that it increases the lethality by 5 to 10 times, compared to these other fuzes.
+A Proximity Fuse (also VT fuse or "variable time fuze") is a fuse that detonates an explosive device automatically when it approaches within a certain distance of its target.
+Proximity fuses are designed for elusive military targets such as aircraft and missiles, as well as ships at sea and ground forces.
+This sophisticated trigger mechanism may increase lethality by 5 to 10 times compared to the common contact fuse or timed fuse.